-Type ‘cmd’ in search and open command prompt
+Type ‘cmd’ in search and the open command prompt

 2) Type ‘ipconfig /all’ and press enter.

-3) It will be showing the all network adapters (including physical and virtual) details.
-Scroll down and find the correct network adapter which you are looking.
-Whether the physical LAN port or Wireless adapter.
+3) It will be showing the details of all network adapters (including physical and virtual).
+Scroll down and find the correct network adapter which you are looking for, either it can physical LAN port or a Wireless adapter.

 Find MAC from GUI Control Panel

-You can go the network connections in the Control panel of your Windows 10 or Windows 2012 and other Operating Systems, then double click to see the status of the network.
+You can go to the network connections in the Control panel and double click to see the status of the network.
 It will bring the dialogue box as below which usually gives the information of connection status.

 Click on the ‘Details’ button.

-Here you can see some more information about the network card and connection status.
+Here you can see some more information including the MAC address about the network card and connection status.

-Finding the MAC Address of Remote Computer and Network Devices
+Finding the MAC Address of Remote Computers/Network Devices

-In any cases you want to find the physical address (MAC) of the remote computer or other network devices on your internal network, you can find it easily.
-You must know the IP address of the device or name (that should be resolved) to execute the simple commands in Windows command prompt.
+If you want to find the physical address (MAC) of the remote computer or other network devices on your internal network, you can find it easily.
+You must know the IP address of the device or name (that should be resolved by DNS) to execute the simple commands in the Windows command prompt.

-Type getmac /s <computer name or IP> to get the MAC address.
+Type getmac /s <computer name or IP> from the command prompt.

 Ping and Arp Method

-We can use the ping command to ping a computer and collect the hardware address.
-Usually, each computer keeps the cache of all physical addresses (MAC) with their IPs of all network devices they communicate.
-So, once we did a ping to the desired remote Windows computer or network device, we can view the MAC address from Arp cache.
+We can use the ping command to collect the hardware address details then arp command to retrieve them.
+Usually, every computer keeps the cache of all physical addresses (MAC) with the IPs of all network devices they communicate.
+So, once we did a ping to the desired remote Windows computer or network device, we can view the MAC address from the Arp cache.

-2) Ping the remote computer or network device from your computer in command prompt.
+2) Let’s ping a remote computer or network device from your computer in the command prompt.
 Here I’m pinging a network device (router).

-Once it has returned successfully, let us see the ARP cache entry for the particular device.
+Once it returned successfully, let us see the ARP cache entry for the particular device.

 Type arp –a <IP Address>